List of awards and nominations received by Carrie Underwood: American Country Countdown Awards

 The American Country Countdown Awards is an annual country music awards show that honors artists based on their album sales, touring data and the amount of their radio airplay.
 It is named after the long-running radio show American Country Countdown.

 American Music Awards

 The American Music Awards is an annual major American music award show by the American Broadcasting Company, presented since 1973.
 Underwood has won seventeen awards out of twenty-three nominations.
 She is the only artist in AMA history to have won Favorite Country Album for every studio album released.

 Billboard Music Awards

-The Billboard Music Award is an honor given by Billboard, the preeminent publication covering the music business.
+The Billboard Music Awards is an honor given by Billboard, the preeminent publication covering the music business.
 Finalists are based on United States year-end chart performance according to Nielsen data for sales, number of downloads and total airplay.
 Underwood has won 12 Billboard Music Awards out of 24 nominations.